Published: July 5, 2021 | Updated: July 12, 2021 | Posted by: Venus Zoleta | Personal Finance

-On the other hand, if you’re receiving money from abroad, you need to provide your bank’s SWIFT code to the sender.
+On the other hand, if you’re receiving money from abroad, you need to provide your bank’s BIC code in the Philippines to the sender.

 It’s important to use the correct BIC because money transfers can’t be transmitted with the wrong code.

-To make sure you’re getting the right code, visit the SWIFT website and search for your particular bank.
+To make sure you’re getting the right SWIFT number or code, visit the SWIFT website and search for your particular bank.

-Alternatively, you may call your bank’s customer service hotline to ask for its SWIFT code.
+Alternatively, you may call your bank’s customer service hotline to ask for its SWIFT ID.